acalcutt/wifidb-tileserver-gl/docs/deployment.rst

 Running behind a proxy or a load-balancer
 =========================================

-If you need to run TileServer GL behind a proxy, make sure the proxy sends ``X-Forwarded-*`` headers to the server (most importantly ``X-Forwarded-Host`` and ``X-Forwaded-Proto``) to ensures the URLs generated inside TileJSON etc. are using the desired domain and protocol.
+If you need to run TileServer GL behind a proxy, make sure the proxy sends ``X-Forwarded-*`` headers to the server (most importantly ``X-Forwarded-Host`` and ``X-Forwarded-Proto``) to ensures the URLs generated inside TileJSON etc. are using the desired domain and protocol.